 Another system theory of poverty states that some of it occurs as a result of poor infrastructure in certain geographic areas.
 The quality of education may be poor or inadequate in certain regions, which puts those citizens at a disadvantage when it comes to securing higher paying, skilled jobs.
 Economic conditions may be poor, meaning that access to basic needs and employment are limited.
 An example of this is the history of poverty in the southern United States, which has traditionally lacked industries that pay well.

-Cyclical theories of poverty combine both individual and system forces to explain why certain groups remain disadvantaged.
+Cyclical theories combine both individual and system forces to explain why certain groups remain disadvantaged.
 For example, an individual may choose not to go to college.
 This in turn limits his ability to obtain a job that pays well since most employers require a degree for white-collar jobs.
 The economic and political system also keeps the minimum wage at a certain level, while the cost of living continues to increase.
 An individual could be forced to stay in poverty due to a combination of individual choices and poor macroeconomic circumstances.